mwelauncher/EnigmaForge/README.md

 **EnigmaForge** — Advanced Python code obfuscation tool.

 EnigmaForge is a desktop GUI tool for **obfuscating and hiding Python source code**.
-It applies multi-layer transformations (compression, encoding and simple runtime wrappers) to produce **directly executable Python files** that are hard to read statically — but **EnigmaForge does not bundle or convert scripts into standalone `.exe` files**.
+It applies multi-layer transformations (compression, encoding and simple runtime wrappers) to produce **directly executable Python files** that are hard to read statically, but **EnigmaForge does not bundle or convert scripts into standalone `.exe` files**.
 Packaging into an executable is intentionally left as a separate step (e.g., with PyInstaller) so you keep full control over bundling and distribution.

 ---